softeng-feup/open-cx-o-bando-dos-quatro/README.md

 Organizers can edit previous created conferences.
 Our website contains a login and signup feature, so conferences can only be viewed and edited by their organizer.

 ### Iteration 5: finish by 20dec

+The application is able to display the graphs stored in the database.

 ## Test
 ### Test plan: finish by 20dec